O-X-L/haproxy-geoip/README.md

 The speed-improvements as seen by running the test-script are: `first: 0.03, second: 0.00`

+By utilizing [HAProxy's ipmask](https://www.haproxy.com/blog/ip-masking-in-haproxy) (`src,ipmask(24,48)`) feature we are able to reduce the needed entries inside the map to the minimal subnets that are announced on public BGP.

 ### GeoIP

 You will have to download some MMDB GeoIP databases.